 The traditional neighborhood of Sariyer, on the outskirts of Istanbul, where I stayed in an Airbnb apartment for a week at half the cost of a hotel room.

 Recently I headed for Los Angeles for a week, with partner

 and niece in tow.
 The shock, the horror of hotel prices!
 Three

-people crammed into an impersonal hotel room an hour from Hollywood was
+people crammed into an impersonal motel an hour from Hollywood was